Index of Topics

 The group also holds bi-monthly history talks for members and public to enjoy, 1.45pm on the first and third Wednesday every month (except August) at the Community Centre, for a small fee, with a brew and a biscuit.
 If you have some historic local knowledge to share, guest speakers are always welcome and suitable contributors can be fitted in their busy schedule of speakers.
 The talks might be particularly suitable for older people who are in danger of social isolation, to enable them get out more, make friends and discover (or add to) local knowledge.

+Actually the Penistone History and Archive Group had started just as the Penistone History Group, with the archives added later.
 Thurgoland historian Neville Roebuck, had accumulated a large collection of material and wanted to preserve it for the local community.
-Much of it was photographs and newspaper cuttings but other material was on computer and DVDs.
-Neville tried for many years to pass on his work to the local council but his messages did not always reach the right people and there was a problem finding anywhere to put it all.
+Much of it was photographs, newspaper cuttings and other documents but other material was on computer and saved as data on DVDs.
+He tried for years to pass on his work to the local council or find other storage for it but his messages did not always reach the right people and there was a problem finding anywhere to put it all.
+He explained to yours truly that letters he had addressed to individual PTC councillors were not passed on.

-The group is always looking for old documents, Penistone Almanacks, family histories, maps, memorabilia, photographs, slides, negatives, cine/video of local events and any history relevant to the Penistone district.
+The group has proved to be a worthwhile community asset by preserving our local history and holding history talks, with the support of our Town Council and grants from other sources.
+They are always looking for old documents, Penistone Almanacks, family histories, maps, memorabilia, photographs, slides, negatives, cine/video of local events and any history relevant to the Penistone district.
 These things are precious to us and must not fall into Barnsley's hands or otherwise leave our area.
-The group is entirely independent and, in spite of rumours to the contrary, will never send our history to Barnsley.
+The group is entirely independent and they say that, in spite of rumours to the contrary, will never send our history to Barnsley.
 All donations are welcome.
-Plans are now in operation to extend the Neville Roebuck room to enable much more capacity.
-There is also the possibility that Penistone might have a museum at some point, although that would need to be in another building, possibly in rooms next to Penistone Town Hall.

 Brian Parkhurst

-One of the group's most prolific supporters had been camera enthusiast Brian Parkhurst who scanned and photographed many of the documents to a very high professional standard for the archive.
+One of the group's most prolific supporters had been the photography enthusiast Brian Parkhurst who scanned and photographed many of the locally acquired documents to a very high professional standard for the archive.
 He collected all kinds of photographic memorabilia, such as old photographs, lantern slides from the 19th century, old film cameras and lenses.

 Brian was a keen photographer and a member of Penistone Photographic Society but his combination of being a workaholic for his many interests and having a weak heart would catch up with him in the end.
 He died a month or two after his wife Liz passed away in 2019.
 They were both popular people in Penistone, with a lifestyle in harmony with the natural world.
 It is particularly sad that they passed away before properly enjoying the benefits of the new house which was being built.
 Interestingly, a touching tribute appeared to Brian in the Practical Photography magazine.